Gastric ulcer: Patient will present with → abdominal discomfort that is worse with meals and gets better an hour or so later after eating.

 Duodenal ulcer: Patient will present with → abdominal discomfort that improves with meals and gets worse an hour or so later after eating.

-Peptic ulcer is an erosion in a segment of the GI mucosa (versus gastritis which is inflammation), typically in the stomach (gastric ulcer) or the first few centimeters of the duodenum (duodenal ulcer), that penetrates through the muscularis mucosae.
+A peptic ulcer is an erosion in a segment of the GI mucosa (versus gastritis which is inflammation), typically in the stomach (gastric ulcer) or the first few centimeters of the duodenum (duodenal ulcer), that penetrates through the muscularis mucosae

 - Zollinger-Ellison syndrome (gastrinoma) is the result of an unregulated release of gastrin resulting in gastric acid hypersecretion.
 Up to 50% of patients complain of diarrhea along with peptic ulcer disease. diagnosed with serum gastrin levels (> 150 pg/mL is suggestive - > 200 pg/mL is diagnostic)